Aonghus Óg of Islay: Death and descendants

 Aonghus Óg and Áine Ní Chatháin were the parents of Eóin Mac Domhnaill.
 Another child of the couple may be the Áine Nic Domhnaill noted in the Clann Lachlainn pedigree preserved by the fifteenth-century manuscript National Library of Scotland Advocates' 72.1.1 (MS 1467).
 This source reveals that this woman was the wife of Lachlann Óg Mac Lachlainn, and mother of his son, Eóin Mac Lachlainn.
 Whatever the case, a certain daughter of Aonghus Óg was Máire, a woman who married William III, Earl of Ross.
 Aonghus Óg appears to have also had another son named Eóin, a man from whom descended the Glencoe branch of Clann Domhnaill.

 Although the parentage of Alasdair of the Isles is uncertain, one possibility is that he was another son of Aonghus Óg.
 Domhnall of Islay could have also been his son.

 According to the seventeenth-century Macintosh History, an ancestor of Clann Mhic an Tóisigh named Fearchar married a daughter of Aonghus Óg named "Moram".
 As Fearchar died in 1274, it suggests this source has confused Aonghus Óg and Aonghus Mór.
 According to the Sleat History, an illegitimate daughter of Aonghus Mór was the mother of an early chiefly ancestor of Clann Mhic an Tóisigh.
 The father of this ancestor is stated to have fled to Aonghus Mór whilst on the run for committing manslaughter.
 Having fathered a son with Aonghus Mór's daughter, the man is stated to have campaigned with Edward Bruce in Ireland where he was slain.
 The Sleat History also claims that the slain man's son—the ancestor of later Clann Mhic an Tóisigh chiefs—was brought up in Clann Domhnaill territory and endowed by the kindred with lands in Lochaber and Moray.
 Alexander Mackintosh Shaw also confirms the father of Moran to be Aonghus Mór; "Ferquhard's intercourse with the fair Mora of Isla was at first of an unauthorised character, and that, this being discovered, the lover fled to avoid the wrath of the powerful father.
 He took refuge in Ireland, but before he had been there long he was recalled, and on his return made Mora his wife."

 Ancestry

+In media

+Aonghus Óg appears as a character in the 2018 historical drama film Outlaw King, where he is portrayed by Scottish actor Tony Curran.